millakortelainen/horseAlgorithm/documentation/implementation-document.md

 # Implementation document

+## Overview of the overall implementation

+The application ended up altering from the project specification.
+I didn't implement the rider's experience parameter or riding lesson as intended.
+I'm quite happy how the code turned out.
+The unit test coverage is also pretty good.
+The functionality of the application is not as good as I would like it to be.

 ## Project structure

-Appilcation is divided into three seperate packages.
-Packages are domain, util and ui for respective areas.
-The main class of the application is not in any package and it runs first when the application is turned on.
-Main class's purpose is to start the user interface of the application.
+Application is divided into three separate packages.
+Packages are domain, util and ui for their respective areas.
+The main class of the application is not in any package and it starts first when the application is turned on.
+Main class's purpose is to start the user interface of the application, create instances of classes and give those instances to ui class.

-In the ui-package there are class "ui" for the user interface of the application.
-User interface is a text interface and it works on the command line.
-The ui class creates instances of other classes that hold the functionality of the application.
-These kind of instances are made mostly from classes of the util-package.

-There are eight classes in the util-package.
-Classes of the util-package can be divided in three different categories.
-First is factory classes of horses, riders and pairs.
-These three classes automates the creation of the horses, riders and pairs which are used as a parameters of the application's algorithm.
-Specially factory classes of horses and riders creates horses and riders from the pool of ready made names and values so the user doesn't have to make them.
-Second type of classes is the calculator class.
-This class is called "MatchCalculator" and it contains the core algorithms of the application.
-Third and the last type is the performance testing class called "Tester".
-This class contains performance tests of the application and can be run from the user interface.

-In a domain-package are the descriptiond of the rider, horse and the pair.
-These are the objects that algorithm in the MatchCalculator-class uses in it's calculations.
+The domain package contains seven classes.
+Horse and Rider classes are the most significant classes of the package because they represent horses and riders that the application processes.
+Only thing that seperates horses and riders is that riders have a favoriteHorses array.
+That is why classes are subclasses of Node class.
+Also SkillLevel and Type classes are related to Horse and Rider classes.
+They represent the skill level and type of each entity.
+SkillLevel and Type classes are quite a mess because they handle at the same time the values of each type and skill level and the specific horse's or rider's type and skill level.

+Classes Stack and Pair are also in the domain package.
+Pair class represents the edges between Horse and Rider nodes.
+It has weight as a parameter called score.
+Stack is a data structure handling the riders in Gale Shapley algorithm.
+It has quite few features as methods.
+It can add a value to stack, poll a value from stack, check if the stack is empty and for testing I did also a method that tells the size of the stack.
+Adding and polling works from the last value of the stack.
+This kind of hybrid stack with three functionalities was enough for Gale Shapley algorithm so I did not make more features to it.

+In the ui-package is one class, the UI-class.
+This class runs the text user interface of the program in the command line.
+UI-class's method star() is first run when the application is launched.

+The main functionalities of the applications are in the util-package.
+In total package contains eight classes.
+Three of them are factory classes.
+These factory classes, called HorseFactory, RiderFactory and PairFactory, handle the creating entities of horses, riders and pairs.
+Horse and rider factories can make one to multiple random riders and horses automatically.
+The pair factory only pairs all given horses and riders together.
+I think that the PairFactory is not named in the best manner.

+Besides factory classes there are MatchCalculator classes which contain the two main algorithms of the application, the Gale Shapley algorith and the brute force algorithm.
+ScoreCalculator calculates the score of the given pair using the given rules.
+RandomGenerator generates random values for application to use.
+Mostly these values are used in factory classes.
+Therefore I decided to use the remainder of System.nanoTime() and not to make any specific random number generator for the application.
+Simply it was not in the main functionalities of the application and random numbers are used mostly generating objects that application uses.

+The FavoriteHorseHandler class handles the favorite horse array of the rider.
+The Tester class contains the performance tests for the application.

 ## Implemented time and space complexities (big-O complexity analysis of (pseudo)code)
 ScoreCalculator class contains O(n) time code because it is mostly if statements.
 Factory classes are O(n) complexity, because they contain methods that creates multiple riders and horses in a for loop which loops over all the given riders or horses.
 RandomGenerator class methods works in O(n) time because the methods only contains mathematical procedures.
 Although I'm not that sure what is the complexity of the System.nanoTime() function.